Drug information provided by: IBM Micromedex

 Other Medical Problems

 The presence of other medical problems may affect the use of this vaccine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-Allergy to eggs, egg products, or chicken proteins, history of—Usually should not be used in patients with this condition.
+Allergy to eggs, egg products, or chicken proteins, history of—Should not be used in patients with this condition.

 Bleeding problems (eg, hemophilia, thrombocytopenia)—Use with caution.
 May have an increased risk of bleeding at the injection site.

 Guillain-Barré syndrome (severe nerve and muscle problem), history of—Use with caution.
 May cause the symptoms of this condition to return.